abhinandansharma/abhinandansharma/README.md

 - Get damn good at backend development to complement my frontend expertise.
 - Build scalable, secure full-stack apps that people actually use.
 - Share knowledge via blogs and maybe a YouTube channel.
-- Balance work and play — because no great dev ever thrived without some gaming wins.
+- Balance work and play, because no great dev ever thrived without some gaming wins.

 ---